drbig/catabot/README.md

    - Basic infrastructure for other plugins
    - Common help system and bot-wide commands
  * Clock
-   - Show current time in a different timezone
+   - Show current time in different timezones/places
+   - Also convert (date) times between timezones/places
  * Seen
    - Show last time the bot has seen a nick
    - Supports wildcards